iankimm/HubspotDoc/Article.md

 </form>
 ```

-#### 2.3 Save the Page
+**2.3 Save the Page**

-Once your form is set up, **save** the page.
-This is where the auto-complete magic will happen.
+Once your form is in place, **save the page**.
+The auto-complete magic will start happening here — as users type, address suggestions will start popping up.

 ---

 ### Step 3: Add the Backend Code

+We’re almost there!
 Now, we need to add the **JavaScript code** that will integrate **Melissa Express Entry** with your form.

-#### 3.1 Access the Footer HTML Section
+**3.1 Access the Footer HTML Section**

 - Go to the settings of your landing page.
-- Under the **Advanced** tab, locate the **Footer HTML** section.
+- Under the **Advanced** tab, find the **Footer HTML** section.

-#### 3.2 Add the Backend Code
+**3.2 Add the Backend Code**

-Before you add the backend code:
+Before adding the backend code, make sure to:
-- Make sure you’ve **updated** the form fields to match the ones in the page.
+- **Update the form fields** to match what you’ve used on the page.
-- Ensure you’ve **referenced** the **Melissa Express Entry API** in your script.
+- **Reference the Melissa Express Entry API** in your script.

-#### 3.3 Paste the JavaScript Code
+**3.3 Paste the JavaScript Code**

-Paste your custom **backend code** into the **Footer HTML** section.
-This code will enable the form to interact with the **Melissa Express Entry API** for real-time address validation.
+Now, **paste your custom backend code** into the **Footer HTML** section.
+This code will ensure the form interacts with **Melissa Express Entry**, enabling real-time address validation.

-#### 3.4 Save and Test
+**3.4 Save and Test**

-Once everything is saved, **test** your form by typing an address.
-You should see **suggestions** populate as users type.
+Once everything is saved, it’s time to **test**.
+Start typing an address and see if the suggestions populate as users type.
+Magic, right?

 ---

 ### Step 4: Finalize and Go Live

-Now that everything is set up, it's time to finalize:
+You’re nearly there!
+Time to get everything ready for the real world.

 - **Publish** your landing page.
-- **Test** the form thoroughly to ensure it’s capturing data correctly and verifying addresses.
+- **Test** the form thoroughly to ensure it’s capturing data correctly and validating addresses as expected.

-Once you're confident it’s working smoothly, you’re all set!
+Once everything looks good and is functioning smoothly, you’re ready to go live!

 ---

 ### Conclusion: Error-Free Address Forms, Finally!

-And there you have it—a fully functional address verification system integrated with **Melissa Express Entry** on a HubSpot landing page.
-No more dealing with invalid addresses or data entry mistakes.
-Your users will experience a seamless form with real-time address suggestions, and your CRM will get clean, verified data every time.
+And there you have it — a **fully functional address verification system** integrated with **Melissa Express Entry** on a **HubSpot landing page**.
+Say goodbye to typos, incorrect addresses, and fake data.
+Your users will have a seamless experience with real-time address suggestions, and your CRM will get clean, validated data every time.

-So, go ahead—**test it**, **tweak it**, and get ready to say goodbye to messy address data!
+It’s a win-win for everyone!
+Go ahead, **test it**, **tweak it**, and enjoy the satisfaction of never having to deal with messy address data again.
+This version is now formatted for a GitHub README.md file and includes the necessary markdown syntax